flairysky/secretsobservatory/posts/poem_preface.md

 and that you will see that you can use your **ordinary language** to express the mathematical ideas.

->>> the question of the usefulness of poetry arises only in periods of its decline, while in periods of its flowering, no one doubts its total uselessness. | Boris Pastrnak
+>>> The question of the usefulness of poetry arises only in periods of its decline, while in periods of its flowering, no one doubts its total uselessness. | Boris Pastrnak

 ## On the structure and types of the poems